Manupriya1/Pewlett-Hackard-Analysis-SQL-Project/README.md

-  2. The employees eligible for the mentorship program
+  2. The employees eligible for the mentorship program:

+      - There are 1550 employees eligible for mentorship program

      <img width="437" alt="mentorship_eligibility" src="https://user-images.githubusercontent.com/69255270/116831380-ca5aea80-ab63-11eb-9a32-ec6e884d407a.png">

-     - There are 1550 employees eligible for mentorship program

      <img width="144" alt="mentorship_eligibility_count" src="https://user-images.githubusercontent.com/69255270/116831872-d98f6780-ab66-11eb-8a0d-b73c6e6f09d7.png">

-     - Most retiring employees eligible for mentorship progam are with the title of senior staff (~412)  and least have title of assistant engineers.
-      - None of the mangares are eligible for mentorship program.

 ### Summary
   1. How many roles will need to be filled: